sergeyklay/php-orm-benchmark/README.md

 * Insert a record to the Database (10-fold method call)
 * Get first record with relation (10-fold method call)
 * Get first record with relation and metadata caching (10-fold method call)
+* Get a batch of first 20 records with relation
+* Get a batch of first 20 records with relation and metadata caching
+* Get a batch of first 200 records with relation
+* Get a batch of first 200 records with relation and metadata caching

 ## Results